When you’re thinking of a baby girl’s name, what comes to mind? Something succinct and monosyllabic? Or perhaps a

 Maude is one of those old-fashioned names that is making a comeback.
 It has multiple origins (think Hebrew, German, and French) and means “woman from Magdala” or “mighty in battle.”
 It can also be spelled Maud, too.

 Sure, it’s a natural-sounding name, but Skye is actually an older name.
 Coming from Scottish origins, it refers to the big ol’ blue.
 Skye can be spelled with or without the “e,” but it’s still a beautiful name regardless.

 These one-syllable names are only short on letters, but not on style.
-So even if you opt for a one-syllable name, you can still give your daughter a name that they’ll love.
+So even if you opt for a simple name, you can still give your child that they’ll love.